mark-watson/Racket-AI-book/manuscript/llm.md

 ### A Racket Library for Using a Local Llama.cpp server with a Llama2-13b-orca Model

 The following Racket code is designed to interface with a local instance of a Llama.cpp server to interact with a language model for generating text completions.
 This setup is particularly beneficial when there's a requirement to have a local language model server, reducing latency and ensuring data privacy.
 We start by requiring libraries for handling HTTP requests and responses.
-The functionality of this code is encapsulated in three functions: **helper**, **question**, and **completion**, each serving a unique purpose in the interaction with the Llama.cpp server.
+The functionality of this code is encapsulated in three functions: **helper**, **question-llama-local**, and **completion-llama-local**, each serving a unique purpose in the interaction with the Llama.cpp server.

 The **helper** function provides common functionality, handling the core logic of constructing the HTTP request, sending it to the Llama.cpp server, and processing the response.
 It accepts a **prompt** argument which forms the basis of the request payload.
 A JSON string is constructed with three key fields: **prompt**, **n_predict**, and **top_k**, which respectively contain the text prompt, the number of tokens to generate, and a parameter to control the diversity of the generated text.
 A debug line with `displayln` is used to output the constructed JSON payload to the console, aiding in troubleshooting.
 The function **post** is employed to send a POST request to the Llama.cpp server hosted locally on port 8080 at the **/completion** endpoint, with the constructed JSON payload as the request body.
 Upon receiving the response, it's parsed into a Racket hash data structure, and the **content** field, which contains the generated text, is extracted and returned.

-The **question** and **completion** functions serve as specialized interfaces to the **helper** function, crafting specific prompts aimed at answering a question and continuing a text, respectively.
-The **question** function prefixes the provided question text with "Answer: " to guide the model's response, while the **completion** function prefixes the provided text with a phrase instructing the model to continue from the given text.
+The **question-llama-local** and **completion-llama-local** functions serve as specialized interfaces to the **helper** function, crafting specific prompts aimed at answering a question and continuing a text, respectively.
+The **question-llama-local** function prefixes the provided question text with "Answer: " to guide the model's response, while the **completion-llama-local** function prefixes the provided text with a phrase instructing the model to continue from the given text.
 Both functions then pass these crafted prompts to the **helper** function, which in turn handles the interaction with the Llama.cpp server and extracts the generated text from the response.

 The following code is in the file **llama_local.rkt**: